dmarrazzo/rh-bpm-notes/git_workflow.md

     $ git push origin <dev2_branch>
     ```

-    If you find problem pushing, you can try the *force* option: `git push --all -f`
+    If you find problem pushing, you can try the *force* option: `git push -f origin <dev2_branch>`

 5. Restart the BPMS in order to reload the new repository structure

-6. In the BC select your own branch ("donato" in the picture), this operation will ensure that your next changes will stored on the your branch.
+6. In the BC select your own branch ("devel" in the picture), this operation will ensure that your next changes will stored on the your branch.

     ![Repository Editor](./imgs/git_workflow_02.png)